unicodeveloper/laravel-identify/README.md

 [PHP](https://php.net) 5.4+ or [HHVM](http://hhvm.com) 3.3+, and [Composer](https://getcomposer.org) are required.

-To get the latest version of Laravel Imanee, simply add the following line to the require block of your `composer.json` file.
+To get the latest version of Laravel Identify, simply add the following line to the require block of your `composer.json` file.

 ```
 "unicodeveloper/laravel-identify": "1.0.*"